oracle/weblogic-kubernetes-operator/site/creating-domain.md

 Kubernetes has a concept of “readiness” that is used to determine when external requests should be routed to a particular pod.
 The domain creation job provided with the operator configures the readiness probe to use the WebLogic Server ReadyApp, which provides a mechanism to check when the server is actually ready to process work, as opposed to simply being in the RUNNING state.
 Often applications have some work to do after the server is RUNNING but before they are ready to process new requests.

 ReadyApp provides an API that allows an application to register itself, so that its state will be taken into consideration when determining if the server is “ready”, and an API that allows the application to inform ReadyApp when it considers itself to be ready.

-Add details of how to use ReadyApp API